-The RAM you choose to purchase has to be compatible with the motherboard you pair it with.
+The RAM you purchase must be compatible with the motherboard you pair it with.
 For example, RAM that is DDR4 has to be paired with a DDR4 motherboard.
 As such, if you use DDR3 RAM on a DDR4 motherboard, it will not work.

 4. Form Factor

 There are two different types of form factors.
 The first is the DIMM form factor, which is compatible with desktop computers.
 The second is the SO-DIMM form factor, which is compatible with laptops.
-Therefore, you need to purchase RAM with DIMM form factor when building a desktop computer.
+Therefore, you must purchase RAM with a DIMM form factor when building a desktop computer.

 5. Multi-Channel Memory

-It’s important that you match memory sticks with others you already have in order to optimize performance.
+It would be best if you matched memory sticks with others you already have to optimize performance.
 For example, if you have 16 GB of Corsair Vengeance 3200 MHz RAM (2x8GB), you should ideally purchase the exact same product and format if you want to upgrade to 32 GB of RAM.

 3 Best RAM for Streaming